Open Days are being hosted across CAFRE from Tuesday 9 – Saturday 13 April 2024

 Shauna Rudden from Enniskillen graduated from CAFRE with a Foundation Degree in Equine Management in June 2022.
 Shauna decided to continue her studies on the BSc (Hons) Degree in Equine Management course at Enniskillen Campus.

 Shauna says: “I am so glad I chose to study at Enniskillen Campus.
 The staff and facilities are fantastic.
 The college has developed long standing relationships with the equine industry and offers us excellent opportunities to connect with it.
-I feel lucky to have been able to leave school and apply for the Foundation Degree which gave me a great basis to progress on to the Honours Degree programme.
-I am expanding my knowledge and skills and know that when I graduate, I will be well equipped to develop my career in the equine industry.”
+I feel lucky to have been able to leave school and apply for the Foundation Degree which gave me a great basis to progress on to the Honours Degree programme.”

 CAFRE Open Days are being offered on a booking only system.
 To attend you must book tickets for a tour through our website, please visit the CAFRE homepage for more information: www.cafre.ac.uk